 The DigooEye app is the official app for controlling the MQ1 and is available directly on the Google Play Store.

-Setup is really simple and the fully English app guides you through connecting to your WiFi.
+Setup is straightforward, and the fully English app guides you through connecting to your WiFi.

 Digoo has stepped away from their previous app and has loaded more features and a nicer looking UI.

-With a speaker and microphone built in, you can communicate from your phone to the camera and also listen in to anything happening in the area.
+With a speaker and microphone built in, you can communicate with your phone to the camera and also listen in to anything happening in the area.

-It’s strikingly small, we were expecting something larger, you can easily fit this on any wall space.
+It’s strikingly small, we were expecting something larger, you can comfortably fit this on any wall.
 The round hat shape means you can also cut a circle and mount it through a door, wall or ceiling.
 Just hung on the wall for an easy fix.
-It is not vandal proof, instead, it is ideal for indoors and keeping an eye on your home.
+It is not vandal proof.
+Instead, it is ideal for indoors and keeping an eye on your home.

 The 960p video of the Digoo is crisp for a video stream and more than enough detail for standard security requirements.

 The DG-M1Q brings video streaming to your home.
-Although it is not the highest spec out there it is by far the cheapest.
-By offering a solid app and extra connection options, it is a complete package for securing your home.
+Although it is not the highest spec out there, it is by far the cheapest.
+By offering a robust app and extra connection options, it is a complete package for securing your home.

 Learn more about the $13.99 Digoo M1Q now.